 I have felt such a heavy burden for the church (the body of Christ) in recent months!
 I’ve seen such beauty displayed among its members at times that I feel as if I’ve gotten a glimpse of heaven.
 Yet, I’ve also seen so much damage being done.
 I’ve seen ministries torn down, precious people wounded, and I’ve felt the heart of my Savior break over what should never be!
 The Spirit has led me again and again to John 17, whispering to my soul, “This is my deepest desire – the greatest longing of my heart!”
 I feel compelled to appeal once more to the small audience I have and ask us all to revisit this passage together, asking God to lead us to the cry of His heart.
+Asking Him to make us one.
 So, let’s look together at John 17 – the passage in which Jesus prays for His precious church.

 If you knew that in about an hour, (maybe two) you were going to be arrested and tried for a crime you didn’t commit what would you do?
 What if you already knew that you would be convicted for that crime and sentenced to death?
 What if you knew, that before you were killed for this crime you didn’t commit, you would be beaten until you were unrecognizable as a human being, and abandoned by everyone you loved?
 What if you knew that you would hang in utter pain, agony, and total misery; mocked, despised, rejected, and alone until you breathed your last breath?
 I can think of a lot of things I’d probably try to do, but I don’t think one of them would be, stop everything and take the time to pray for my closest friends.
 (The ones I already know are going to abandon me in only a few short hours.)
 No, pretty sure that’s not what I’d do.
 I also doubt I’d be thinking about anyone’s future but my own, so I don’t think I’d pray for people that haven’t even been born yet!
 But Jesus, He’s not like me!
 As the hour drew near for Him to be betrayed, Jesus approached His Father in order to intercede for the ones He loved.
 Praise the Lord, John records this beautiful prayer for us in chapter 17.
 I don’t know about you, but in light of the extraordinary circumstances, it seems to me like this might be something to pay attention to.
 It seems like this must have been the most important thing to Jesus, don’t you think?
 And if it was important to Him, surely it should be important to me too!
 Click To Tweet